Cap-go/capacitor-background-geolocation/README.md

 ## This plugin's history

 Interestingly enough, this plugin has a lot of history.
-The initial solution from [Transistorsoft](https://github.com/transistorsoft) was a great piece of software, and I encourage using it if it fits your needs.
+The initial solution from [Transistorsoft](https://github.com/transistorsoft) was a great piece of software, and I ([HarelM](https://github.com/HarelM))encourage using it if it fits your needs.
 I tried it and understood that it prioritizes battery life over accuracy, which wasn't the right fit for my hiking app.
 There was a very good fork maintained by **mauron85** specifically for that use case, and I was happy to help maintain it.
 But at some point, **mauron85** stopped responding to messages on GitHub, and no one could continue maintaining it.